 - Overprotective parents/caregivers

-Treatment of Separation Anxiety Disorder in Children
+How Is Separation Anxiety in Children Treated?

 If a parent or caregiver is noticing signs and symptoms of separation anxiety that are not improving, they should seek out mental health support from someone with expertise in child anxiety disorders.
 Depending on symptoms, separation anxiety disorder can be treated by therapeutic services, behavioral interventions, and in some cases, medication.1